shoeffner/mthesis/src/models_and_methods.md

 rectangle's center.
 To visualize this, examples of processed eyes can be found in the appendix in @fig:pupildetectioncomparison.

-![The 68 landmarks as detected by Dlib on the left, on the right their original description by
+![Facial landmarks described and detected by Dlib.;;The 68 landmarks as detected by Dlib on the left, on the right their original description by
 @Sagonas2013.
 In Dlib, the indexes start with 0.
 Landmarks schema used with kind permission by Stefanos Zafeiriou.](68landmarks.png){ #fig:68landmarks }